 Post-Onboarding

-Early remarks may show if new hires feel supported, welcomed, and trained.
-It also helps the company resolve issues before they generate turnover.
-This feedback will help us expedite onboarding for future hires.
-New recruits often bring fresh perspectives and expertise to business practices.
-Listening to them early boosts corporate loyalty.
+Early feedback could indicate whether new hires feel supported, welcomed, and adequately trained.
+It also allows the company to address potential issues before they lead to turnover.
+This feedback can help streamline onboarding for future hires.

 Before Major Changes